iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

  }
 ```

-An example of the sequence generators - now for each object its code is the code of its direct container plus the next value of the sequence counter associated with the container object.
+An example of the sequence generators: now for each object its code is the code of its direct container plus the next value of the sequence counter associated with the container object.

 ## Setting the eager loading for printed forms `"skipEnvOptions"`